Our very own art space, at

-The Corner is a new and exciting art space that will hold exhibitions, talks, and workshops.
+The Corner is an exciting art space that will hold exhibitions, talks and workshops.
 It works closely with other galleries in Amman, in a collaboration to showcase their art and support their artists, as well as being a hub for both renowned independent artists and upcoming talents alike.

 Upcoming at The Corner

 As a means to channel creativity for more than one audience, our space welcomed interior designers, CEOs and heads of marketing departments to a reception followed by a presentation by video and multimedia artist Vika Kova.

 Flying from Amsterdam, Kova shared with the guests her latest video installations, along with a presentation on their impact on private sector establishments.
 The presentation, targeted towards brands and companies, was an interactive and dynamic one that invited its guests to move within Campbell Gray Living.
 Guests have walked through the award-winning mixed-use development as the first video installation was exhibited on the walls of our art space, while the second was projected onto the curtains inside an apartment and finally the third, which was projected onto the pool of Las Cabanas.